-What you must pay when you get these services vices Services that are covered for you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Supervised Exercise Therapy (SET) (continued) The SET program must: Consist of sessions lasting 30- 60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Services that are covered for What you must pay when you get these services you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Supervised Exercise Therapy (SET) (continued) Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of- network providers when network providers are temporarily unavailable or inaccessible.
-You pay a \$5 copayment for each office visit or telehealth visit to your PCP, or a \$35 copayment for each office visit or telehealth visit to other providers, for You pay a \$10 copayment for each office visit or telehealth visit to your PCP, or a \$40 copayment for each office visit or telehealth visit to other providers, for You pay a \$10 copayment for each office visit or telehealth visit to your PCP, or a \$45 copayment for each office visit or telehealth visit to other providers, for
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+You pay nothing for each office visit or telehealth visit to your PCP, or a \$30 copayment for each office visit or telehealth visit to other providers, for urgently needed services.
+You pay a \$10 copayment for each office visit or telehealth visit to your PCP, or a \$40 copayment for each office visit or telehealth visit to other providers, for urgently needed services.
+You pay a \$10 copayment for each office visit or telehealth visit to your PCP, or a \$45 copayment for each office visit or telehealth visit to other providers, for urgently needed services.